-Home buying, home loan refi rates, consumer confidence and the stock market are the best in years.
-This is the time start making new plans to get your career trajectory pointing up.
+Conditions make this the best time to act.
+Home buying, home loan refi rates, consumer confidence, and the stock market are the best in years.
+Now is the time to start making new plans to get your career trajectory pointing up.
 As they say in the stock market, you’re looking for the hockey stick pattern on the growth chart.

-Here’s your list of 36 Ways to Find Art Collectors on the Cheap:
+Below is your list of 36 Ways to Find Art Collectors on the Cheap.

 - Ask a family member to buy or introduce you to someone who might buy your work, or help your career in some other way.